-The remainder of this paper is structured as follows. \Cref{sec:Modeling} provides a concise overview of the wildfire model derivation and delineates the essential model parameters for learning. \Cref{sec:PiNNs} introduces the streamline configuration of PiNNs and details the overall training process. \Cref{sec:Application_and_Results} outlines some significant case studies, focusing on validating the effectiveness of PiNNs.
-Finally, \Cref{sec:Discussion_and_Conclusions} presents conclusions drawn and offers suggestions for future enhancements.
+The remainder of this paper is structured as follows. \Cref{sec:Modeling} provides a concise overview of the wildfire model derivation and delineates the essential model parameters for learning. \Cref{sec:PiNNs} introduces the streamline configuration of PiNNs and details the overall training process. \Cref{sec:Application_and_Results} outlines some significant case studies, focusing on validating the effectiveness of PiNNs for both synthetic and empirical data from the Troy Fire in California.
+Finally, \Cref{sec:Discussion_and_Conclusions} presents the conclusions drawn and offers suggestions for future enhancements.

 \emph{Notation}: The set of real numbers is denoted by $\R$.
-The dot product operator between two vectors $\mathbf{a} = [a_1\,\, a_2]^\T$ and $\mathbf{b} = [b_1\,\, b_2]^\T$ is represented by $\left< \cdot \right>$, and yields $\textbf{a} \cdot \textbf{b} = a_{1}b_{1} + a_{2}b_{2}$.
-The gradient operator $\nabla_{xy}$ is expressed as $\nabla_{xy} = \frac{\partial }{\partial x}\hat{i} + \frac{\partial }{\partial y}\hat{j}$, where $\hat{i}$ and $\hat{j}$ represent the unit vectors in the $x-$ and $y-$directions, respectively.
+The dot product operator between two vectors $\mathbf{a} = [a_1\,\, a_2]^\T$ and $\mathbf{b} = [b_1\,\, b_2]^\T$ is represented by $\left< \cdot \right>$ and yields $\textbf{a} \cdot \textbf{b} = a_{1}b_{1} + a_{2}b_{2}$.
+The gradient operator, $\nabla_{xy}$, is expressed as $\nabla_{xy} = \frac{\partial }{\partial x}\hat{i} + \frac{\partial }{\partial y}\hat{j}$, where $\hat{i}$ and $\hat{j}$ represent the unit vectors in the $x-$ and $y-$directions, respectively.
 Moreover, $\nabla_{xy}^2 = \frac{\partial^2 }{\partial x^2} + \frac{\partial^2}{\partial y^2}$ stands for the Laplace operator.
 Eventually, when $f_i$ is mentioned, it indicates the derivative of the state variable $f$ with respect to $i$.
 Similarly, $f_{ii}$ denotes the second derivative of $f$ with respect to $i$.
-State variables for the considered wildfire model include the temperature $T$, the endothermic fuel $E$, and the exothermic fuel $X$.
+State variables for the considered wildfire model include the temperature ($T$), the endothermic fuel ($E$), and the exothermic fuel ($X$).